```{r}

 - Choose “main” and “docs”

-files made by quarto are built into a website!
+Anytime you push to the repo, the html files made by quarto are built into a website!

 - Must “build” the

-files locally.
+htmlfiles locally.

 Alternative Workflows